 Developers are constantly learning new tools, tech stacks, and development practices.
 When they’re told they have to learn accessibility, it can often feel like an unwelcome and overwhelming disruption, slowing them down and forcing them to rewrite what they thought was perfectly good code.

 The good news is accessibility tools and training are more developer-friendly than ever.
-Automated accessibility tools fit seamlessly into modern development environments, and there are new ways for dev teams to build their understanding of what accessibility means in practice and how people with disabilities experience technology.Watch this on-demand webinar to learn how Providence Health built automation into their development process to practice accessibility at scale.
+Automated accessibility tools fit seamlessly into modern development environments, and there are new ways for dev teams to build their understanding of what accessibility means in practice and how people with disabilities experience technology.Watch this webinar to learn how Providence Health built automation into its development process to practice accessibility at scale.

 About Jeff Cato: